It’s here, finally!

 2. Create content for personas

-Be it the holiday season or not, creating buyer personas always helps while brainstorming for content.
+Be it the holiday season marketing or not, creating buyer personas always helps while brainstorming for content.
 Sweat a little doing background research.

 To create great content for personas, ask yourself the following sets of questions: